 Metadata describes and identifies a file; it is used for searching for and organizing assets.
 To make sure that metadata is entered correctly and that metadata fields that require data are filled in, you can create metadata presets.
 A metadata preset is a pre-defined set of metadata entries.
 You can also create metadata fields that uniquely describe the files you work with.

-Media Portal style settings allow you to brand the Media Portal screen with your company logo and colors.
-Use the style settings to put your company stamp on Media Portal.
+Media Portal style settings let you brand the Media Portal page with your company logo and colors.
+Use the style settings to put your company branding on Media Portal.